 Queen Introduction Cage

 With this cage your queen has a better chance of being accepted.
-The cage is pressed into sealed brood on a frame that you have first shaken the bees off.
+The cage is pressed into sealed brood on a frame that you have first shaken the bees off so that there is no bees on the frame.
 The new queen is introduced into the cage which can be sealed with the cap or there is a fondant compartment that can be used - if using a fondant plug you need to be sure the brood will emerge before the worker bees outside the cage have eaten through the fondant.

-having put your queen into the cage she is on her own with the sealed brood.
+Having put your queen into the cage she is on her own with the sealed brood.
 As the young bees emerge they will immediately accept the queen as they know no difference.
-After plenty of young bees have emerged, which may take a few days the cap, if used, can be removed so that the queen can escape in her own time, do not to this too early.
+After plenty of young bees have emerged, which may take a few days the cap, if used, can be removed so that the queen can escape in her own time, but be wary of doing this too early.
 The cage can then be removed once the queen has left.